GridProtectionAlliance/openHistorian-grafana/README.md

 ## Installation

+Starting with openHistorian 2.4, Grafana can be installed along with the openHistorian such that the openHistorian's primary self-hosted web site can act as a reverse proxy to Grafana.
+When configured in this mode, the openHistorian can auto-launch the `grafana-server.exe` and act as a front-end server for Grafana and additionally maintain user security synchronization such that a user with an `Administrator` role in openHistorian will also have an `Admin` role in Grafana, or if a user has an `Editor` role in openHistorian they will have an `Editor` role in Grafana, and so on.

-See [offical instructions](https://grafana.com/plugins/gridprotectionalliance-openhistorian-datasource/installation) for suggested installation of the openHistorian Grafana data source using the [Grafana CLI tool](http://docs.grafana.org/plugins/installation/).
-Note that you need to use Grafana 3.0 or better to enable plugin support.
+For installation within a stand-alone instance of Grafana, see the [offical instructions](https://grafana.com/plugins/gridprotectionalliance-openhistorian-datasource/installation) for steps to install the openHistorian Grafana data source using the [Grafana CLI tool](http://docs.grafana.org/plugins/installation/).
+Note that you need to use Grafana 3.0 or better to enable plug-in support.

-Alternately the openHistorian Grafana data source can be installed by cloning this repository directly into the Grafana plugins directory.
-After cloning, restart the grafana-server and the plugin should be automatically detected and be available for use, e.g.:
+Alternately the openHistorian Grafana data source can be installed into a Grafana instance by cloning this repository directly into the Grafana plug-ins directory, i.e., `data/plugins/`.
+After cloning, restart the grafana-server and the plug-in should be automatically detected and be available for use, e.g.:

 ```
 git clone https://github.com/GridProtectionAlliance/openHistorian-grafana.git